Does Your Car Insurance Cover You Off-Road?

 Do you have an old pickup truck that you like to drive through the woods?
 How about a Jeep Wrangler?
 No matter your vehicle of choice, many drivers today want to enjoy both the paved city streets as well as the mud and dirt off-road paths in their area.

-While off-roading can be a popular, enjoyable activity, it is one that is often frowned upon by your insurance provider.
-This means you could be at risk if you get into accident, suffer bodily injury or another standard, claim-worthy incident while off-roading.
+While off-roading can be a blast, it is one that is often frowned upon by your insurer.
+So frowned upon, in fact, that they probably won’t cover you if get into an accident, hurt yourself or just about any other standard, claim-worthy incident while off-roading.

 So then, what can happen if you are off-roading and need to file a claim?
 Here is what you should know: